cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

     secret_with_custom_path
 ```

-For more information on how secrets work in Docker see here, https://docs.docker.com/engine/swarm/secrets/.
+For more information on how secrets work in Docker see [here](https://docs.docker.com/engine/swarm/secrets).

 #### Volumes